 Pt III: Gunpowder and Spices

-Webley was caught in a tempest of senses, his heart pounded like persistent wash of waves battering a cliff, sweat slowly seeped down his back, chest and forehead, his temperature rising to a swift boil.
+Jack's heart pounded like a cannon firing on repeat.
+Sweat slowly rolled down his back, chest and forehead, his temperature quickly rose to a boil.

-Her tranquil voice and mannerisms bought him momentary calm, passing him through the eye of the storm.
+Her serene voice and effortless mannerisms bought him momentary calm.

-Regaining his sense, Webley’s inquisitive side compensated for his lack of charm.
+Regaining his balance, Jack's inquisitive side compensated for his lack of charm.

 Laurus had swanned over to join James and Jack, Mirabelle had slipped off to entertain Harold and Popsy.